vega/vega-plus/README.md

 ## Running Application Server
 1. Run `node server.js`
-    1. Default database used is DuckDB, if you want to use postgres as your database run `node server.js pg`
+    1. The default database used is DuckDB.
+If you want to use postgres as your database run `node server.js pg`.
 2. All the config information for the databases and server (including user, password and ports to be used) is currently stored in the `server.js` file and can be customized.

 ## Running the Web Demo